 *Eggs and milk are not refrigerated, but do not fear!
 Apparently the boxed milk keeps for a long time on the shelves, and eggs are super fresh here.
 You refrigerate them at home though.

 *You MUST weigh most of your fruit and veggies on the scale, then put a little sticker on them with a price tag before going to the register.
 Otherwise you risk the embarrassment of having to go back and do it later, holding up the line.

 *Some veggies are sold by weight, and some individually.
 (Quick anecdote: I quickly noticed that putting a price tag on produce was a thing at the supermarket.
 Like a pro, I started weighing and stickering my colorful array of fresh fruit.
 There’s a touchscreen computer that helps you with the process.
 All was well, until….
 I couldn’t find the icon for the cucumber.
 A large line was forming behind me, and I was desperately searching through all of the pictures.
 Finally, a woman who looked helpful approached.
 I said, “Donde esta el pepino!?” and she couldn’t find it either.
 Many agonizing moments later, she realized that pepinos are sold individually, not be weight.
 So no sticker for my pepino.
 Whew.)

-*At the register, you will be asked at least two questions:
+*At the register, you will be asked a few questions: